 What about the AirPods Pro?

-The AirPods Pro were released just a month ago and are going to be a hot-ticket item for the 2019 Holiday season.
-These new AirPods are touted as being both water and sweat resistant, however are not waterproof or sweatproof.
+Apple’s newest AirPods addition the AirPods Pro are a hot-ticket item since its release during the 2019 Holiday season.
+These new AirPods are touted as being both water and sweat resistant, however, they are not waterproof or sweatproof.